 ⅔ C. small curd low fat cottage cheese, mashed

-1 C. mung bean sprouts, chopped
+1 C. mung bean sprouts, chopped¾ C. celery, chopped fine

 1 green onion, chopped fine